Torso (Image Comics)

 Torso is a true crime limited series graphic novel written by Brian Michael Bendis and Marc Andreyko, with art and lettering by Brian Michael Bendis.
-It is based on the true story of the Cleveland Torso Murderer, and the efforts of the famous lawman Eliot Ness and his band of the "Unknowns" to capture him.
+It is based on the true story of the Cleveland Torso Murderer, and the efforts of the famous lawman Eliot Ness and his band of "Unknowns" to capture him.

 Bendis was initially inspired to write the novel after reading the files about the murders.
 As a Cleveland native, Bendis wrote the novel to pay homage to his hometown.
 Together with co-writer Andreyko, they crafted the comic with various historical photographs and clippings from the era.
 After its release, the graphic novel was critically well received by the comic book community and elevated Bendis' career in the industry.
 The graphic novel was originally published by Image Comics and later reprinted under Marvel's Icon imprint.
-Since then, various attempts to adapt the novel into film have been proposed.
+Since then, various attempts to adapt the novel into a film have been proposed.

 Publication history

 Torso was originally published as a six-issue limited series by Image Comics.
 Bendis envisioned the comic as a historical true story which he turned into a graphic novel.
 Torso was written during Bendis' time as a struggling writer in his hometown Cleveland.
 His inspiration came while working as a cartoonist in the Cleveland Plain Dealer, where his editor gave him access to the Cleveland Torso Murders files.
 The files contained all of the visual evidences and testimonies, such as photographs, interviews and newspaper excerpts for Bendis to create the novel.
 His particular inspiration was that of a picture of a coroner examining a dismembered leg with a magnifying glass, which he described as "the opposite of CSI."
 Besides the archives, Bendis and Mark also took information from Eliot Ness' own written interviews.
-He surmised their work during an interview:
+He summarized their work during an interview:

 Torso was one of the biggest challenges of my career.
 Taking on the responsibility of a true story but abstracting it in graphic novel form is a very large mountain to climb.
 When Marc Andreyko brought up the idea he was thinking of it only in movie terms, but I became obsessed with the idea of how to do the story as a graphic novel.

 Once you delve into that level of reality and research on one project, it becomes the standard to which every other project, whether it is Scarlet or even Spiderman, must rise to.

 In creating the atmosphere of the comic, Marc used historical photographs and documents combined with his black-and-white artwork to tell a unique noir-like story.
 Bendis and Andreyko presented their story in a straightforward cinematic fashion, with the occasional use of silent and repeated panels and sparse dialogue to create tension.
 The use of photography and clippings in the comic is also focused upon, with Marc's intention of presenting it like a film comic, creating a tone of realism.
 Bendis also provided the art and lettering, as well as his trademark "sharp and contrast" dialogue he would later use in his future projects.